uuhnaut69/Data-serialize-RPC/README.md

    - Is a flexible, efficient, automated mechanism for serializing structured data – think XML, but smaller, faster, and simpler.

+   - Protocol buffer contains a few nods to defining RPC protocols but does not include an official implementation (they do have one internally).

    - Define message structures in .proto files.
    - Generate codes via commandline: